cisco-open/terraform-provider-meraki/docs/data-sources/organizations_firmware_upgrades.md

 - `completed_at` (String) Timestamp when upgrade completed.
 Null if status pending.
 - `from_version` (Attributes) ID of the upgrade's starting version (see [below for nested schema](#nestedatt--items--from_version))
 - `network` (Attributes) Network of the upgrade (see [below for nested schema](#nestedatt--items--network))
-- `product_type` (String) product upgraded [wireless, appliance, switch, systemsManager, camera, cellularGateway, sensor]
+- `product_types` (String) product upgraded [wireless, appliance, switch, systemsManager, camera, cellularGateway, sensor]
 - `status` (String) Status of upgrade event: [Cancelled, Completed]
 - `time` (String) Scheduled start time
 - `to_version` (Attributes) ID of the upgrade's target version (see [below for nested schema](#nestedatt--items--to_version))